Problem: After restoring your PIA connection from after it broke using router-based VPN, you do not have full connectivity.

 pull-filter ignore "auth-token"

-It should at least connect now, but you will have app/device issues as noted above.
+It should at least connect now, but you will still have app/device issues as noted above.

 2. Set your router DNS to: